OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 #### Variables

 The variables are the key to this entire process in Octopus.
 You have to come up with a naming convention that uses the feature branch name for this to work.
-I’ll include a formatted feature branch name for anything specific to the Development environment.
+I'll include a formatted feature branch name for anything specific to the Development environment.

 :::warning
 You must format the branch name, as SQL Server and Kubernetes might not like specific characters.
 :::

-I’ve highlighted the key variables in my process below.
+I've highlighted the key variables in my process below.

 ![Updating variables in Octopus to support the feature branches](variables.png)